STOP! DID YOU WASH YOUR HANDS?

 - Dry your hands using a clean towel.
 Take caution on this point – towels, if not regularly changed, can be hotbeds of germ activity.
 It is probably more hygienic to air dry them, use a hand-dryer, or a piece of clean paper towel

-So there you have it – no more excuses for poor hand hygiene!
-Fingers crossed, if you follow the above instructions going forwards, you’ll be less likely to catch those potentially avoidably infections!
+So there you have it - no more excuses for poor hand hygiene!
+Fingers crossed, if you follow the above instructions going forwards, you'll be less likely to catch those potentially avoidably infections!
 And, if you do pick up an infection, you know where we are!
-With nine GP surgeries across London, we should never be too far away when you are in search of a “GP near me“.
+With 18 GP surgeries across London, Manchester and Birmingham, we'll never be too far away when you are in search of a "GP near me".
 Simply call or book a private GP online.